English Language Arts

 ENGLISH 11

-Prerequisites: English 10 or Honors English 10
+Prerequisites: English 10

 HONORS ENGLISH 11

-Course Code: 01003H1000
+Course Number: 01003H1000

-Prerequisites: English 10 or Honors English 10
+Recommended Prerequisites: Honors English 10

 This accelerated, rigorous course links the concepts of listening, speaking, reading, and writing in practical ways.
 Participants will write essays, read selections from American literature, review grammar concepts, conduct research projects, learn ACT-relevant vocabulary words, and participate in class discussions.
 Content is geared toward mastery of ACT skills in both English and reading.
 Independent reading and assignments are required and due before and/or during the semester in which a student’s English class falls.
 Students should obtain a reading list and assignment directions from a member of the English department, from a school counselor, or the school website.